trendhim/channelengine/channel/docs/CollectionChangesOfChannelProductChangesResponse.md

 `func (o *CollectionChangesOfChannelProductChangesResponse) UnsetMessage()`

 UnsetMessage ensures that no value is present for Message, not even an explicit nil
+### GetExceptionType

+`func (o *CollectionChangesOfChannelProductChangesResponse) GetExceptionType() string`

+GetExceptionType returns the ExceptionType field if non-nil, zero value otherwise.

+### GetExceptionTypeOk

+`func (o *CollectionChangesOfChannelProductChangesResponse) GetExceptionTypeOk() (*string, bool)`

+GetExceptionTypeOk returns a tuple with the ExceptionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExceptionType

+`func (o *CollectionChangesOfChannelProductChangesResponse) SetExceptionType(v string)`

+SetExceptionType sets ExceptionType field to given value.

+### HasExceptionType

+`func (o *CollectionChangesOfChannelProductChangesResponse) HasExceptionType() bool`

+HasExceptionType returns a boolean if a field has been set.

+### SetExceptionTypeNil

+`func (o *CollectionChangesOfChannelProductChangesResponse) SetExceptionTypeNil(b bool)`

+ SetExceptionTypeNil sets the value for ExceptionType to be an explicit nil

+### UnsetExceptionType
+`func (o *CollectionChangesOfChannelProductChangesResponse) UnsetExceptionType()`

+UnsetExceptionType ensures that no value is present for ExceptionType, not even an explicit nil
 ### GetValidationErrors

 `func (o *CollectionChangesOfChannelProductChangesResponse) GetValidationErrors() map[string][]string`